National Scrapple Day - November 9

 Interesting Facts

-• Today, scrapple is traditionally served with eggs, toast, or as sandwiches.
+• Scrapple is now commonly served with eggs, toast, or in sandwiches.

 National Scrapple Day is observed on November 9 each year.